szajakubiak/mairq/README.md

 * L80-M39 GPS module (UART) to determine localization and time of the measurement

-* Accelerometer (I2C) to detect when carrier on which device is mounted is stationary
+* MPU-6050 accelerometer (I2C) to detect when carrier on which device is mounted is stationary

 * LoRa radio module operating at 433 MHz (SPI)